 1) for(int i=0;i<10;i++)

-The numbers at the starting of each line indicate sequence of writing loop code.
+The numbers at the starting of each line indicate the sequence of writing loop codes.

 7. Avoid using magic numbers.
 For example, instead of writing

 #define PI 3.14

 circleArea = PI * pow(radius,2);

 8. Use meaningful variable and function names.
 For e.g. instead of using ‘r’ use ‘radius’ to represent the radius of a circle.
 Similarly, the function name ‘calculateArea’ is better than any cryptic short name.
 In a hurry, we may use short variable names but the time saved leads to double wastage of time later when you guess for what that short variable name stands for.

 9. Using print statements for later debugging is a good habit.
 But, removing them when the final code is ready is, sometimes, a risky task.
 So, make a function that displays debugging information passed to it.
 When your final version is ready, simply comment on the internals of this function.
 So, this requires changes only at one place.

 10. Once you are done with coding, start optimizing your code.
 Some of the variables you declared earlier may not be of use at this stage.
 Similarly, statements that are not loop dependent can be moved out of the loop block.
 Sound knowledge of compiler can also help in optimizing the code further.

 11. With good knowledge of your operating system and hardware, you can improve the performance of your program in terms of resource requirements, etc.

 12. Always indent your code for clarity and easy readability.